tstenner/grustonnet-ls/README.md

 Since cross compiling for OSX requires the Apple SDK, there are currently no pipeline builds for OSX

+The SDK can't (legally) be used on non Apple hardware.
+Therefore we would need a Gitlab runner using Apple hardware.

 ### Editors

 For all editors: Download the [latest release](https://gitlab.ppidev.net/ct/std/apps/grustonnet-ls/-/releases/permalink/latest) and put the binary in your path (or configure your plugin to directly point to the binary)